icinganalysis/icinganalysis.github.io/content/NACA-TN-2234.md

 ![Figure 2.
 Straight line fitted to the data from reference 2 for diameter D against freezing temperature.](/images%2FNACA-TN-2234%2FFigure%202.png)

->With the constants r and P 0 now known, it is possible to compute the probability curves for various droplet sizes.
+>With the constants r and ρ0 now known, it is possible to compute the probability curves for various droplet sizes.
 A comparison between these curves and the corresponding experimental frequency- distribution curves of reference 2 is given in figure 3 where histograms of the experimental data are reduced. to the probability scale.
-Figures 3(b) to 3(d)
-represent the results obtained for the droplet sizes with the greatest amount of experimental data, and figures 3(a) and 3(e) represent the results for the extremes of the size range investigated. where the data were limited.
+Figures 3(b) to 3(d) represent the results obtained for the droplet sizes with the greatest amount of experimental data, and figures 3(a) and 3(e) represent the results for the extremes of the size range investigated. where the data were limited.
 In the computation of the probability